 For many people who are moving to Microsoft Teams for Enterprise Voice, a major component that needs to be addressed is Call Queues.
 Other PBX systems might call these Hunt Groups.
 No matter what you call them, a Call Queue is just an ordered way to handle call routing to a group of users and is a critical component of Microsoft Teams reporting.

 Yes, you read that right.
-The title is not a question or suggestion, but a statement of fact.
+The title is not a question or suggestion, but a statement of fact: Your approach to Microsoft Teams governance is wrong.

 Right now, you must be thinking I have some serious chutzpah to make such a statement, and you’d be correct – but that chutzpah is built on real-world experience working with organizations of all sizes and industries.